Committed to a dream

 training in ecuador

 Climbing the Seven Summits is no easy task, which is why Mark trains all over the world.
-He trained in Ecuador this past November by…
+In November of 2019, he trained in Ecuador by climbing…

 what are the 7 summits?